ssilva/bggo/README.md

 ### Examples

-For the moment, the following use cases are availabe.
+For the moment, the following use cases are available.

 1. Get the rating of a board game:
     ```